MicrosoftDocs/bot-docs/articles/v4sdk/skilldialog-howto.md

 ## Dialog logic

 The bot's main dialog includes a _skill dialog_ for each skill this bot consumes.
 The skill dialog manages the skill through the various skill-related objects for you, such as the _skill client_ and the _skill conversation ID factory_ objects.
 The main dialog also demonstrates how to cancel the skill (through the skill dialog) based on user input.

 The skill this bot uses supports a couple different features.
 It can book a flight or get the weather for a city.
 In addition, if it receives a message outside either of these contexts, it sends and echo message.
 The skill manifest ([**C#**](https://aka.ms/skilldialog-manifest-cs), [**JavaScript**](https://aka.ms/skilldialog-manifest-js), [**Python**](https://aka.ms/skilldialog-manifest-py)) describes the actions the skill can perform, its input and output parameters, and the skill's endpoints.
 Of note, the skill can handle a "BookFlight" or "GetWeather" event.
 It can also handle messages.

-Main aspects of the main dialog are:
+Main aspects of the main dialog:

 - [Initializing the main dialog](#initializing-the-main-dialog)
 - [Selecting a skill](#selecting-a-skill)